ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 # Tutorial: Image Gallery Web Application
 {: #web-application}

-This tutorial shows how a simple web application can be built on the {{site.data.keyword.cloud}}.
-This application uses {{site.data.keyword.cos_full}} as the back-end storage for a Node.js application that allows a user to upload and view photos or other images.
+From beginning to end, a web application covers a lot of different concepts.
+This tutorial shows how a simple image gallery can be built on the {{site.data.keyword.cloud}} Platform, and how to bring together many different concepts and practices.
+This application uses {{site.data.keyword.cos_full}} as the back-end storage for a Node.js application that allows a user to upload and view JPEG image files.

 ## Before you begin
 {: #gs-prereqs}